 You will pass cows in meadows, beautiful farm houses, bars and restaurants and one big lake.
 Try to stay during the evening when most of the tourists have left the village.
 Have dinner on one of the terraces and enjoy the relaxing evening atmosphere.

-I could have picked a dozen more great family trips in the Netherlands: the enchanting Efteling amusement park, the traditional Open Air Museum in Arnhem, the UNESCO protected Wadden islands (Dutch-Frisian-Islands) in the North, the city of Leiden with the amazing Naturalis museum (Netherlands Centre for Biodiversity; check the picture below) and the close-by Noordwijk Space Expo (Europe’s first permanent space exhibition).
-Or what about my historical hometown of Deventer?
+I could have picked a dozen more great family trips in the Netherlands: the enchanting Efteling amusement park, the traditional Open Air Museum in Arnhem, the UNESCO protected Wadden islands in the North, the surreal Radio Kootwijk, the city of Leiden with the amazing Naturalis museum (Netherlands Centre for Biodiversity; check the picture below) and the close-by Noordwijk Space Expo (Europe’s first permanent space exhibition).
 Our country is not that big (I refrain from using the word small…) and many trips can be done within a day.
 Don’t hesitate to contact me if you have any specific questions about visiting The Netherlands.
+Another option is to visit this Dutch site offering guides to all major cities.

 Hope you liked the shortlist!
 Now that you have discovered great places in The Netherlands, start clicking on the links below to read about other fabulous Kids Travel tips from around the globe!